'England expects that every man will do his duty.' Horatio Nelson Trafalgar Day celebrates the victory won by Vice-Admiral Horatio

 of Trafalgar on October 21, 1805.
 Sadly, it also commemorates his death on

+that same day.
 The famous battle took place off Cape Trafalgar, Cadiz, Spain.
 It

 was a crucial victory for the British Navy in the Napoleonic wars.